ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 ###Self-organizing team?

 As suggested by the [Scrum Guide](http://www.scrumguides.org/scrum-guide.html) our "*self-organizing teams choose how best to accomplish their work, rather than being directed by others outside the team*".
-None of our teams are the same and there is no silver bullet, or secret sauce, to become a self-organized team.
+None of our teams are the same and there is no secret sauce to become a self-organized team.

 Some key observations within our environment:

 - It's not a once-off transition!
-We're continuously observing, learning, adapting, evolving our environment.
+We're continuously observing, learning, adapting, and evolving our environment.
 - Every team member must self-organize!
 There is no central control or micro-management.
 - Team members must trust and respect each other!
-Members who are not engaged or go dark, destroy self-organized teams.
+Members who are not engaged or go dark, drain the energy from self-organized teams.

 ###Self-managing team?

-Self-managing teams not only choose how best to accomplish their work, but also for manage their engineering process.
+Self-managing teams not only choose how best to accomplish their work, but also how to manage their engineering process.
 Building upon organizational processes, these teams adapt their process within the boundary and context of their team.

 Some key observations within our environment:
 - Many teams standardize on [Kanban](https://www.visualstudio.com/en-us/docs/work/kanban/kanban-basics), focusing on moving their work from left (new) to right (done), and relying on PM enablement to minimize bottlenecks.